kirbyjs/portfolio/README.md

-# react-webpack-boilerplate
+# kirbyjs.com

-Simple React Webpack Starter App
+Made with :heart: